 To the Ancient ones, the winter solstice was immensely important.
 They were economically dependent on monitoring the progress of the seasons.
 Starvation was common during the first months of the winter, January to April (northern hemisphere) or July to October (southern hemisphere), also known as “the famine months.”
 In temperate climates, the midwinter festival was the last feast, before deep winter began.
 Most domestic animals were slaughtered because they could not be fed during the winter, so it was the only time of year when a plentiful supply of fresh meat was available.
 The majority of wine and beer made during the year was finally fermented and ready to drink at this time.

-I have found this day to be a good time to count my many blessings and perhaps error on the side of the positive.
-The sun will return to bring spring and summer to warm the earth and make my sky garden bloom again.
-So yes, we do have much to look forward to.
-Let us drink and rejoice!
+I have found this day to be a good time to count my many blessings.
+The sun will return to bring spring to warm the earth and make my sky garden bloom again.
+So yes, we do have so much to be thankful for.
+Let us all rejoice!

 I’ve been thinking a lot lately about our use of the word “healing” in normal conversations.
 There can be no doubt that many who have defined themselves as spiritual healers have plundered this word to gain the trust of those who feel unhealthy, unhappy or incomplete in their lives, but what does it really mean?